LODSContent/ChallengeLabs_Resources/ACPs/Azure Policy Reference.md

 ## Location (region) examples

 > **Purpose**: Ensures resources are deployed in the same region as their Resource Group (`[resourceGroup().location]`) and never in the invalid `global` region.
 Optionally allows `eastus2` as an alternate approved region to prevent deployment drift and enforce regional compliance.
+>
+> In general, only the `[resourceGroup().location]` should be used for the resource's region.
+The only time an alternate region should be used is if a secondary region is used as part of the lab itself.

 ```json
 {